Visanduma/laravel-module-installer/README.md

 # Laravel Module Installer

+All packages that have type `laravel-module` in composer.json will be automatically move to 'Module' or configured folder

 The purpose of this package is to allow for easy installation of standalone Modules into the [Laravel Modules](https://github.com/nWidart/laravel-modules) package.
 This package will ensure that your module is installed into the `Modules/` directory instead of `vendor/`.

-You can specify an alternate directory by including a `module-dir` in the extra data in your composer.json file:
+You can specify an alternate directory by including a `module-dir` , `module-name` in the extra data in your composer.json file:

     "extra": {
-        "module-dir": "Custom"
+        "module-dir": "Custom",
+        "module-name": "PrettyName"
     }

 ## Installation

-1. Ensure you have the `type` set to `laravel-module` in your module's `composer.json`
+1. Ensure you have the `type` set to `laravel-module` in your module's `composer.json
-2. Ensure your package is named in the convention `<namespace>/<name>-module`, for example `joshbrw/user-module` would install into `Modules/User`
+2. ~~Ensure your package is named in the convention `<namespace>/<name>-module`, for example `joshbrw/user-module` would install into `Modules/User`~~
-3. Require this package: `composer require joshbrw/laravel-module-installer`
+3. Require this package: `composer require visanduma/laravel-module-installer`
 4. Require your bespoke module using Composer.
 You may want to set the constraint to `dev-master` to ensure you always get the latest version.

 ## Notes